himanshusagar/CS537-Discussion-F22/week3/README.md

 The plan for this week:
 - Shell Overview
-- Problems with Strings.
+- Strings in C

-## Shell Overview:
+# Shell Overview
 Shell is a program that takes input as "commands" line by line, parses them, then
 - For most of the commands, the shell will create a new process and load it with an executable file to run.
 E.g. `gcc`, `ls`
 - For some commands, the shell will react to them directly without creating a new process.
 These are called "built-in" commands.
 E.g. `alias`